Twenty years in the Luangwa Valley

 Live in a wilderness and one of the great rewards is being in tune with the seasonal events.
 This particular wilderness is the right foot of the rift valley and is dominated by a dramatic snake-like river, both wide and deep.

 The Luangwa River is one of the few remaining African rivers that has no interference from man and so seasonally rises and falls dramatically.
-Towards the end of the dry season, October, the river flow is barely visible.
-At the shallow points we can certainly cross, knee deep, although still with apprehension and a keen eye on the crocodiles!
+Toward the end of the dry season, October, the river flow is barely visible.
+At the shallow points we can certainly cross, knee deep, although still with apprehension and a keen eye on the crocodiles.

-But three months later the 300 metre wide river will be rushing past, carrying with it huge tumbling trees.
+But three months later the 300 m (984 ft) wide river will be rushing past, carrying with it huge tumbling trees.

 The rains abate at the end of March and it is another two months before we manage to access and build the bush camps.